mlflow/mlflow/examples/ray_serve/README.md

 The `-t` parameter here is the deployment target, which in our case is Ray Serve.

 We can now run a prediction on our deployed model as follows.
-The file `input.json` contains a sample input.
+The file `input.json` contains a sample inpu containing the sepal length, sepal width, petal length, petal width of a sample flower.
 Now we can get the prediction using the following command:

 `mlflow deployments predict -t ray-serve --name iris:v1 --input-path input.json`